-What’s interesting is it didn’t start out that way as the screenplay by Neil Ruttenberg was more in keeping with the original but once on location Wynorski tossed that script out and proceeded to make it up as he went along.
-Each night after a day of shooting Wynorksi and his American cast members would go back to the hotel to work on the next day’s pages and with Warner Brothers cartoons being the only English programming on Argentina TV this greatly influenced the tenor of the film and why Deathstalker II comes across as hybrid of Looney Tunes and Conan the Barbarian.
+What’s interesting is it didn’t start out that way as the screenplay by Neil Ruttenberg was more in keeping with the original film but once on location Wynorski tossed that script out and proceeded to make it up as he went along, and this resulted in an interesting filmmaking approach.
+Each night after a day of shooting Wynorksi and his American cast members would go back to the hotel to work on the next day’s pages and with Warner Brothers cartoons being the only English programming on Argentina TV this greatly influenced the tenor and tone of the film and is why Deathstalker II comes across as a hybrid of Looney Tunes and Conan the Barbarian.

 One quality that makes a true Corman production is its ability to recycle elements; whether that be using the same sets, the same actor for multiple parts, or even using footage from previous films.

 According to Wynorski the plot of Deathstalker II was loosely inspired by Frank Capra’s It Happened One Night where the carefree hero meets a damsel in distress and eventually love prevails amongst their madcap adventures.
-Now aside from the hero bearing the same name as the character portrayed by Rick Hill in the first movie there is no connection between this film and that one, and its comic tone almost makes this film more of parody of the first movie than a sequel as it is very self-aware.
+Now aside from the hero bearing the same name as the character portrayed by Rick Hill in the first movie, there is no connection between this film and that one, and its comic tone almost makes it more of a parody of the first movie than a sequel as it is very self-aware.

 The plot centers on Princess Evie (Monique Gabrielle) who has had to flee her kingdom to escape the clutches of the evil sorcerer and master swordsman Jarek (John Lazar) who has put an evil double of Evie on the throne.
 Evie is forced to take on the guise of a seer named Reena to enlist the aid of Deathstalker (John Terlesky).
 Reena encounters Deathstalker just as she is about to be raped by some local guards and to say his reaction to seeing a woman about to be sexually assaulted is a tad odd is an understatement, “Ordinarily I don’t mind seeing a woman get a good beating, if she deserves it, but this doesn’t look like much of a contest to me.”

-This is what really sets apart the two Deathstalker films, if this line had been delivered by Rick Hill in the first movie it would have just added to his creep factor while here, and delivered by the charming John Terlesky, it comes across as funny and roguishly charming.
-Jim Wynorski completely understands what makes a likable rogue character and proves it by shamelessly ripping off Indiana Jones and James Bond constantly throughout the film.
-Even Jarek has considerably charm as the villain, which makes him more of an interesting character than your stock moustache twirling baddie we get in most of these types of films.
+This is what really sets apart the two Deathstalker films, for if this line had been delivered by Rick Hill in the first movie it would have just added to his creep factor while here, delivered by the charming John Terlesky, it comes across as funny and roguishly charming.
+Jim Wynorski completely understood what makes a likable rogue character and proved it by shamelessly ripping off Indiana Jones and James Bond throughout the film.
+Even Jarek has considerable charm as the villain, which makes him more of an interesting character than your stock moustache-twirling baddie we get in most of these types of films.

-Meanwhile Jarek isn’t letting the grass grow under him as it is very important to him that he gets the real Princess back because her and her magically created evil double are still physically linked and if the original dies so does the copy.
+Meanwhile, Jarek isn’t letting the grass grow under him as it is very important to him that he gets the real Princess back because she and her magically created evil double are still physically linked and if the original dies so does the copy.